Swanson-Hysell-Group/demag_gui_au/README.md

 # demag_gui_au
-Demag GUI Autoupdate: a subclass of PmagPy's DemagGUI that tracks data files and automatically updates changes
+A subclass of [PmagPy's DemagGUI](https://github.com/PmagPy/PmagPy) that tracks data files and automatically updates changes.
+All code was developed by [Kevin Gaastra](https://github.com/Caoimhinmg) with small modifications over the years from other contributors.